Esk Valley line: Grosmont to Battersby

 The line is still known today as "Paddy Waddell's Railway", due to the number of Irish navvies used in its construction.

-Today, Battersby serves just only one railway line, but it still takes the shape of a "Y" junction, with trains pulling into a station that is now effectively a terminus.
-The old line towards Picton continues on through the station, and disappears around a bend before ending.
+Today, Battersby is served by only one railway line, but it still takes the shape of a Y junction with trains pulling into a station that is now effectively a terminus.
+The old line towards Picton continues on through the station and disappears around a bend before ending.
 The driver has to change ends to drive towards either Middlesbrough or Whitby.

 Battersby to Nunthorpe

 The section of the Esk Valley Line between Battersby and Nunthorpe is the youngest section of the route.
 The line was constructed in 1864, with the aim of connecting the Picton to Grosmont line with the Middlesbrough to Guisborough line.

 The line leaves Battersby heading east with the route towards Grosmont, before making a sharp turn north, to reach the now former line towards Guisborough at Nunthorpe Junction.